Ikpeba backs Nigeria to progress from World Cup qualifying group | Goal.com

 The three-time African champions have been drawn along with Cape Verde, Central African Republic and Liberia in Group C, with the Super Eagles being the highest-ranked side.

-Ikpeba, who featured for the West Africans at 1994 and 1998 World Cup, is confident Gernot Rohr’s men will have a good qualifying outing, although he warned Cape Verde may pose a big threat to their qualification target.
+Ikpeba, who featured for the West Africans at the 1994 and 1998 World Cups, is confident Gernot Rohr’s men will have a good qualifying outing, although he warned Cape Verde may pose a big threat to their qualification target.

 "Nigeria will win all their home matches, Cape Verde can cause some problems but they cannot stand on the way of the Super Eagles," Ikpeba told Goal.

-“CAR and Liberia are not a march but Super Eagles cannot afford to underrate them.
+“CAR and Liberia are not a match but Super Eagles cannot afford to underrate them.
 The coach is very good and Nigeria has some of the best players in the world

 “They can beat any team in the world and why not win the 2022 World Cup in Qatar?”